-The Data Protection Act 2018 includes the GDPR, an EU directive, that came into force on 25 May 2018.
+The Data Protection Act 2018 includes the GDPR, which is an EU directive, that came into force on 25 May 2018.
 This Act consolidates and strengthens current data protection safeguards as developed under the Data Protection Act 1998.
-The Information Commissioner’s Office (ICO) considers that organisations are already compliant with the current data protection laws will most likely find it easy to comply with the GDPR.

-The Holywell® Care Group meets the requirements of the Data Protection Act.
+The Holywell® Care Group meets the requirements of the Data Protection Act 2018 (DPA 2018).
 This privacy notice follows ICO guidelines and shows that we are committed to protecting personal information that our staff collect and process from our service users, employees and others; it also shows how the Holywell Care Group succeeds in doing this by providing an overview of our various policies and procedures.

-The privacy notice is used in association with our policy on Protecting Personal Data under the Data Protection Act 2018.
+The privacy notice is used in association with our policy on Protecting Personal Data under the General Data Protection Regulation and DPA 2018.

 1. Business details

-This is the privacy notice of the Holywell® Care Group.
+This is the privacy notice of Holywell® Care Group.

 Our registered office is at 9 Dalton Square, Lancaster, LA1 1WD.

-Holywell Children’s Services provide care and support to children and young people who are placed in care or who are in transition to independent living in the community.
+Services provided by Holywell® Care Group support and care for adults and children in CQC- and Ofsted-registered accommodation.
+We also support adults and young people who are in transition to independent living in the community.